 “Something I was not aware of is the level of fulfillment that a mother experiences, which allowed me to move through the hard times with more grace and ease than I expected.
 After having a baby, life has a different sense of purpose.
 It creates space to feel compassion toward yourself and others.”

-The arrival of baby brings a lot of changes, some of which you can prepare for, but plenty of others that are completely unexpected.
+The arrival of baby brings a lot of changes, some of which you can prepare for, but also others that are completely unexpected.

 After giving birth, Taryn was overwhelmed by so many different emotions: elation, immense love, and a little bit of fear.